Counties of Moldova

 Change Notice 8 to FIPS PUB 10-4 is dated 2002-06-28.
 It changes the name of Dubăsari to Stīngă Nistrului, which is also the name used for it in the ISO update.
 I've concluded that the name Dubăsari is obsolete.

 ISO 3166-2 Newsletter Number I-2 was published on 2002-05-21.
 It completely revises the list of subdivisions of Moldova.
 It shows Moldova divided into one unitate teritorială autonoma (autonomous territory), one municipiu (city), one unitatea teritorială (territorial unit), and nine judeţul (counties).
 The header for the Moldova entry incorrectly states that there are ten counties; the 10 is corrected to 9 in ISO 3166-2 Newsletter Number I-3, published on 2002-08-20.
-Taraclia county is not shown.
-The list includes a city named Chişinău (code CU) and a county named Chişinău (code CH).
-It may be that Chişinău city has been split from Chişinău county, but until that supposition is confirmed, I'll continue treating them as a single unit.
-I have added the new ISO codes to the table below.
-Newsletter Number I-4, published on 2002-12-10, adds Taraclia county.
+Taraclia county is not shown in Newsletter Number I-2, but is added in Newsletter Number I-4, published on 2002-12-10.

 Change Notice 4 to FIPS PUB 10-4 is dated 2000-02-25.
 It shows Moldova divided into ten judeţul (counties) and one unitate teritorială autonoma (autonomous territorial unit).
-If they are the same divisions as those predicted by Tass, the Dniester region would have to be the same as Dubăsari county.
+If they are the same divisions as those predicted by Tass in source [6], the Dniester region would have to be the same as Dubăsari county.

 Country overview: